SegiH/VerjIO_Excel_Report_Generator/README.md

 		 event.stopExecution();
             else if (result[0]=="OK")
 	         alert(result[1]);
-12. If you have a table with a formula in one of the columns and want to have a table header, you can add [null] as a place holder when specifying the column.
-If you do not do this, the number of column headers and columns will not match and the application will display an error message.
+12. If you have a table with a formula for each row of the table, you  can use a line formula to specify that a formula is to be written for each row.
+When doing this, you will have a column header such as Total.
+In order to make sure that the number of columns and column headers match, put [null] as a place holder in the Columns property in place of an actual column name.

-13. When using a TableData source, the column names are case sensitive and must be provided in the same case that they appear in the table resource.
+13. When using a TableData source, the column names are case sensitive and must be provided in the same case that they appear in the table resource or they will be located.

 14. If you are using custom formatting, make sure to use a formula that evaluates to a boolean true or false value.
 Use $ in front of the column letter to allow the formula to be evaluated correctly for each row of a table.